Jumpshare

-Jumpshare is a visual communication platform that offers file sharing, screen recording, screenshot capture and annotation, GIF creation, and other collaborative tools in a single app.
-It is available on Windows, macOS, iOS, and as a Web app.
+Jumpshare is a screen recording software that also supports screenshot and GIF capture.
+It is available as a desktop app for Windows and Mac, a mobile app for iOS, a Chrome extension, and a Web application.
 Jumpshare uses a freemium business model, providing free accounts with limited features and a paid subscription that includes unlimited recording time, access to Jumpshare AI, and advanced features such as captions and transcriptions, call-to-action buttons, video and audio editing, enhanced sharing options, password protection, analytics, and custom branding.

 History

 The company was founded by Ghaus Iftikhar in October 2011.
 Initially, Jumpshare allowed guest users to upload and share files; signing up was later made mandatory.
 Jumpshare expanded the offering by introducing screenshot capture and video recording tools on August 19, 2015.

+In 2026, Jumpshare announced a strategic pivot to a screen recording software and video marketing platform, marking a shift away from its original emphasis on file sharing.